rethinkdb/rethinkdb-rs/api/ruby/index.md

 - `unchanged`: the number of documents that would have been modified except the new value was the same as the old value;
-- `skipped`: the number of documents that were left unmodified because there was nothing to do: either the row didn't exist or the new value is null;
+- `skipped`: the number of documents that were left unmodified because there was nothing to do: either the row didn't exist or the new value is `nil`;
 - `errors`: the number of errors encountered while performing the update; if errors occured, first_error contains the text of the first error;
 - `deleted` and `inserted`: 0 for an update operation.